Queue-Fair/ruby/README.md

  - If the Adapter is in Safe mode, also verify that the QueueFair-Store cookie has not changed its value.
  - Hit Refresh.
 Verify that you are not queued again.
 Verify that the cookies have not changed their values.

-**IMPORTANT:**  Once you are sure the Server-Side Adapter is working as expected, remove the Client-Side JavaScript Adapter tag from your pages, and don't forget to disable debug level logging by setting `QueueFairConfig.DEBUG` to False (its default value), and also set `QueueFairConfig.SETTINGS_FILE_CACHE_LIFETIMER_MINUTES` to at least 5 (also its default value).
+**IMPORTANT:**  Once you are sure the Server-Side Adapter is working as expected, remove the Client-Side JavaScript Adapter tag from your pages, and don't forget to disable debug level logging by setting `QueueFairConfig.DEBUG` to `false` (its default value), and also set `QueueFairConfig.SETTINGS_FILE_CACHE_LIFETIMER_MINUTES` to at least 5 (also its default value).

 **IMPORTANT:**  Responses that contain a Location header or a Set-Cookie header from the Adapter must not be cached!
 You can check which cache-control headers are present using your browser's Inspector Network Tab.
 The Adapter will add a Cache-Control header to disable caching if it sets a cookie or sends a redirect - but you must not override these with your own code or Rails framework.